9ny/9ny/README.md

-- 👋 Hi, I’m @9ny
+- 👋 Hi, I’m melkor
-- 👀 I’m interested in cyber security and hacking tools
+- 👀 I’m interested in cyber security and nft security
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on Red Team
-- 📫 How to reach me  twitter=@guneycylan
+- 📫 How to reach me  twitter=@melkoraka

 <!---
 9ny/9ny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.